Our island community is morphing and growing in many ways. Those who are navigating and leading this change are our young people.

 - Offer the opportunity for young people to explore their creative side and to pursue their artistic and musical goals.

-- Raise awareness of social, environmental and political issues that affect us all.
+- Raise awareness of social, environmental and political issues that affect us all with an emphasis on critical thinking.
 We aim to help open up spaces for young people to voices their concerns.

 - Provide information, referral and advocacy and support young people who are at risk or in crisis.